CitiesSkylinesMods/DocumentationWiki/Writerside/topics/High-Priority-Roads.md

 The [](Adjust-Roads.md) panel (see link for details) allows you to define your own route.

-1. Select/customise a route
+1. Select/customize a route
 2. Click the **High Priority Road** button to apply your policies to the route
    ![High Priority Button](btnStreetDoubleLine.png)
-    * Click the button a second time to remove the customisations
+    * Click the button a second time to remove the customizations

 ### Priority Signs tool

 The [](Priority-Signs.md) tool chooses the route for you (see **Route Detection** section below):

 * `Ctrl/Cmd`+`Click a junction` - applies your policies to the selected junction only
-    * Use the shortcut a second time to remove the customisations
+    * Use the shortcut a second time to remove the customizations
 * `Ctrl/Cmd`+`Shift`+`Click a junction` - applies you policies along the entire route
-    * Use the shortcut a second time to remove the customisations
+    * Use the shortcut a second time to remove the customizations
     * If the junction is on a roundabout, it will apply [](Roundabout-Policies.md) instead.

 ### Route Detection